 • A whopping 63% of petro pollution in North American seas comes not from offshore rigs, but from natural seepage from the sea floor.
 Source: National Academy of Sciences.

+• There hasn't been a major oil spill from an offshore well since 1969 even though rigs since then have been lashed by Katrina and other major hurricanes.
 Don't we pay our politicians to serve the public?
 And doesn't that include making intelligent decisions based on accurate research?
 When will the American public wake up and begin voting with some sort of logic?
 Why are we allowing these politicians to stay in office when they continue to rape us daily through their ignorance?

 Today's drilling operations are safer and cleaner.
 Offshore operators are subject to at least 17 major permits and must follow 90 sets of federal regulations.
 Clean beaches can coexist with offshore production.
 The mammoth reserves can be captured with little risk to the environment.